roy-pstr/simple-auth0-fastapi-react-app/Readme.md

 A simple application for user authentication & authiraztion (JWT based) and user management based on Auth0 service.
 Backend is in Python with FastAPI, integrated with auth0 client.
 Frontend is vanilla react application contains simple login, signup form, and google account login.
 </br>
-This repo is to be used for a quick start with Auth0 which can be a bit complex to begin with.
+This repo is for a quick start with Auth0.

 ## Application Features
 ### Client-side